Viraivil Isai: Production

 The film's director worked under G. N. R. Kumaravelan.
 Mahendran plays a man who abandons his girlfriend to become a film director.
 The film was shot at Kodambakkam.

 Reception

 Malini Mannath of The New Indian Express wrote that "Neither meaningful nor entertaining, It’s a film that has nothing to offer a viewer".
 M. Suganth of The Times of India said that "The story might seem intriguing, but the film actually takes quite an effort to sit through".
-A critic from Nettv4u wrote that "The film will connect with the youngsters".